 Double standards and punching down

 Lawson saves his trump card until last (although for many, it is the first accusation to be made): population concern is about rich (usually white) people telling poor (usually not white) people to have fewer children while they have as many as they want.
 A parallel accusation is that high-consuming people from the developed world are responsible for the environmental problems we face but seek to blame poor people for having large families.
 Some critics refer to it as “punching down” – attacking those more vulnerable than yourself.

 In his article, Lawson skewers what he calls “population control advocates” with the killer accusation that rich people demanding that the poor change their ways is hypocritical and may even be “eugenics dressed up as environmentalism”.
 A killer blow – if only it was true.

 Population Matters – along with the vast majority of people concerned with population – is absolutely clear that the world needs fewer high-impact Western consumers being born, and campaigns for it.
 It’s why, for instance, we produced and regularly share the graphic below.
 Economic development is the right of those currently living in poverty, and the only way a finite planet can cope with the strain is for the rich to consume less of its resources – by moderating their behaviour and reducing their own numbers.

 Had Dominic Lawson chosen to look at Population Matters’ website, he would certainly have found that point being repeatedly made.

 But this is not only about the rich.
 If the price of arguing for sustainable populations in poorer countries is hostility and criticism, population advocates must bear it.
-Reducing and eventually reversing population growth in poorer countries helps us all.
+Reducing and eventually reversing population growth through ethical, empowering, voluntary means helps us all.